tijoytom/capstan-example/README.md

 # Capstan Example

-This is a "hello world" C++ application that shows how to use Capstan to package and run native applications on OSv.
+This is a "hello world" C# application that shows how to use Capstan to package and run  C# CoreRT native applications on OSv.

 ## Prerequisites